imadki/LBD/3-Resources.md

     - `--time=24:00:00`   *# max runtime 24 hours (same as `--time=1-00:00:00`)*
     - `--time=7-00:00:00` *# max runtime 7 days*
     - In Simlab, the time limite depends on the partition
-    - In Toubkal, the time limite depends on the qos

 - Display the time limite for all jobs
 ```shell